 - Scoop the avocado flesh into a large glass bowl.
 Drizzle with the lime juice; toss to coat.
 Drain, and reserve the lime juice.

-- Add in the salt, cumin, and cayenne; mash with a fork until desired consistency is reached.
+- Add in the salt, cumin, and cayenne; mash with a fork until desired consistency is reached (we like it with some texture.)

-- Fold in 1 cup of pico de gallo and 1 tablespoon of the reserved lime juice.
+- Fold in the pico de gallo and 1 tablespoon of the reserved lime juice.

 - Let sit for 15 minutes, then serve and enjoy!